trussworks/terraform-aws-iam-sleuth/README.md

 }
 ```

+#### Slack

 For a Slack user the standard SlackID is sufficient.
 For a group the `Slack` tag must have a value of the form `subteam-SP12345` (no `^` is allowed).
 More info on Slack group identifiers [here](https://api.slack.com/reference/surfaces/formatting#mentioning-groups).

 For listing Slack account IDs in bulk look at the [user_hash_dump.py](./scripts/user_hash_dump.py) script.

 If the information isn't specified an error will be thrown in the logs and the plain text username will be in the notification.

+Required environment variable to enabled Slack integration is `SLACK_URL`.

+#### SNS

+For SNS ensure the IAM role the lambda is running has permission to publish to the SNS topic.

+Required environment variable to enable SNS integration is `SNS_TOPIC`.

 ## Suggested Deployment Method